greenbergM/BI_ophelia_project/README.md

 |:------------------------:|:------------------------------:|
 | ![TGF-beta](pics/DEA/tgf.png) | ![WNT](pics/DEA/wnt.png) |

 Expression of various cell differentiation genes begins at the blastula stage.
-The expression of anterior neural markers (such as Foxq2, Otx2, Sox2) starts earliest, whereas the peak expression of endodermal (such as GATA4, GATA6) and mesodermal markers (Foxd3, TWIST) occurs later.
+The expression of several anterior and neural markers (such as Foxq2, Otx2, Sox2)[^6][^7] starts earliest, whereas the peak expression of endodermal (such as GATA4, GATA6, FOXA)[^8] and mesodermal markers (FoxC, TWIST)[^8] occurs later.
 Many TGF-beta and WNT components are also expressed at the blastula stage.

 ### Analysis of co-expressed gene clusters and GeneOntology enrichment analysis